E799 E799 (Rifampin 300 mg)

-Rifampin is used in the treatment of bartonellosis; mycobacterium avium-intracellulare, treatment; leprosy; haemophilus influenzae prophylaxis; endocarditis (and more), and belongs to the drug class rifamycin derivatives.
+Rifampin is used in the treatment of bartonellosis; tuberculosis, prophylaxis; mycobacterium avium-intracellulare, treatment; leprosy; nasal carriage of staphylococcus aureus (and more), and belongs to the drug class rifamycin derivatives.
 Risk cannot be ruled out during pregnancy.
 Rifampin 300 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - E799 E799

 - 18.00 mm

 - Prescription only

 - Rifamycin derivatives

 - C - Risk cannot be ruled out